martycodes333/FinTech_Module_2_Challenge/README.md

 ## Contributors

-Brought to you by ET Home Loans.
+Brought to you by Martique Henton (martique.henton@gmail.com).

 ---